Why Does My German Shepherd Bark At Other Dogs: Let’s Digin!

 Train them to listen commands

 One of the most important things to remember when training your German Shepherd is that consistency is key.
-You will need to be consistent with the commands that you give, as well as the rewards or punishments that you use.
+You’ll need to be consistent in both the rewards or punishments you give and the commands you use.
 If you are not consistent, your dog will quickly become confused and may start to behave in ways that you do not want them.

 Stress and anxiety barking